JazzXHiro/Obsidian/1 - Rough Notes/OOAD Temp.md

 The process of requirement engineering consists of seven distinct tasks:

-1. **Inception:** This is the starting task where a set of questions is asked to establish a basic understanding of the problem and to frame a proper solution4444.
+1. **Inception:** This is the starting task where a set of questions is asked to establish a basic understanding of the problem and to frame a proper solution.
 It involves collaboration between the developer and the customer to decide the overall scope of the project5.

 2. **Elicitation:** This task involves finding and gathering the requirements from various sources6.